2022 Kia Sorento Review, Ratings, Specs, Prices, and Photos

 We’re more baffled than intrigued by the latest Sorento’s style.
 In the past it wore generically handsome SUV cues; now it dons metallic fillips and a razor-mesh grille in a ploy to get noticed.
 We see you—we’re just not sure what to make of some of the road-to-nowhere details and the busy, gaming-influenced look of the dash and controls.

 The Sorento steers with more interest and stays in firm control of its ride quality, but its base 191-hp 4-cylinder won’t generate much buzz.
 Its 281-hp turbo-4 does, but it matches strong acceleration with more powertrain noise.
 So does the 227-hp hybrid system that gets our nod; it’s efficient and just fast enough.
-We’re ready to drive the upcoming plug-in hybrid, which uses less fuel and promises stronger performance to go with its stiffer price tag.
+We also like the smooth-driving plug-in hybrid, which uses less fuel while it posts stronger performance, but all that comes with limited availability and a stiffer price tag.

 The Sorento seats four adults with ease.
 It has seven seats, but the middle passenger in the middle row±and anyone in the way back—will know why those seats are best used on rare occasions.
 The second-row seats slide fore and aft on tracks and have nearly as much support as the comfortable buckets in front; all Sorentos have lots of cargo room and all kinds of small-item storage, not to mention nice frills like USB ports molded into the front seatbacks on some versions.